Skip to main content

 Making AI tools transparent, customizable, and extensible

-The Extensible Skills Standard has been split into two documents for clarity:
+The Extensible Skills documentation has been split into two documents for clarity:

 • Three extensibility categories -- extensible, semi-extensible, not-extensible